clearbank/ozoneapi-dev-ui-portal/en-gb/docs/40-sandbox.md

 2.3 Environment File download

-Once a TPP successfully registers with ClearBank, they can download the environment file for their client via a supporting ClearBank API.
+Once a TPP successfully registers with ClearBank , they can download the environment file for their client via a supporting ClearBank API.

 ```
 Endpoint: https://ob-api1.sandbox.clrb.uk-hub-prod.ozoneapi.co.uk/ozone/v1.0/postman/environment